Practical, compassionate guidance for White therapists wanting to be more effective in their work with people of Color

 Course elements (including the course audio, post-test, and requested course evaluation) can be completed on a computer or mobile device via your Clearly Clinical account.

-This high-quality and interesting course contains a one-hour, non-interactive audio podcast presentation which is available for free via all major public podcast providers.
-You can also listen to and download the file via our course player.
+This course contains a one-hour, non-interactive audio podcast which is available for free on all major public podcast platforms, including YouTube, by searching for 'Clearly Clinical'.
+You can also listen to and download the audio file via our course player.

-• Accommodations
+• ACCOMMODATIONS

 If you have special needs or need an accommodation, please email us at [email protected] and we will do our best to assist you.